 Instant Pot Spaghetti Sauce & Meatballs from Scratch:

 Next, add a large can of tomato sauce.
-I buy the restaurant sized cans (105 oz) at Sam’s Club.
-It’s the perfect size for our family of 6, allowing for leftovers after a supper together.
+I buy the restaurant-sized cans (105 oz) at Sam’s Club.
+It’s the perfect size for our family of 6, allowing for leftovers.

 Stir in the seasonings, attach the lid, turn the pressure release valve to pressurize, push the manual button, enter the cook time of 8 minutes, then allow for a natural pressure release (about 10-15 minutes.)